lawmicha/apiWebsocket/README.md

 19. Enable logging on the API Gateway (https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/)

-20. At this point, I had seen errors in the lambda timing out, so I just simplied the Lambda implementation to:
+20. At this point, I was trying to sign the request and connect using the app, and I had seen errors in the lambda timing out, so I just simplied the Lambda implementation to:
 ```javascript
 exports.handler = (event, context, callback) => {